OI-wiki/i18n/docs/intro/common-mistakes.md

         return block[a.l] < block[b.l];
     ```

--   Dereference the null pointer.
+-   Dereference of the null pointer.

 ### Could Cause TLE